kyleking333/FactorioBlueprintEditor/README.md

 ### ToDo
 - Read CSV in to `Blueprinter` object
+  - Specifically, fix issue that we haven't decoded the raw dict data (similar to JSON) into classes yet.

 ## Description
 Factorio Blueprint Editor is a tool to read Factorio Blueprint strings (from a file) into a Python object with can be manipulated and then exported back to a blueprint string (also saved to a file).